LoopKit/loopdocs/docs/browser/secrets.md

 * LoopDocs has an [*Apple Developer* Program](../build/apple-developer.md) page that explains in detail how to sign up for an account
 * This link takes you straight to [*Apple Developer* account](https://developer.apple.com){: target="_blank" } to sign up

-### :material-dots-triangle: Substep 2.1 for Step 2

-> Next section, Find <code>TEAMID</code>, is :material-dots-triangle: Substep 1 out of 5 for Step 2.

 ### Find <code>TEAMID</code>

 Sign in to your *Apple Developer* account at this link: [*Apple Developer* portal page](https://developer.apple.com/account){: target="_blank" }.